mlafleur/mlafleur.github.io/_posts/2013-11-15-moving-to-windows-phone-8.md

   - PCL
   - RMV Awesome
   - Windows
-panels_data:
-  - 'a:1:{i:0;s:6:"a:0:{}";}'
-views:
-  - 'a:1:{i:0;s:3:"258";}'
-dsq_thread_id:
-  - 'a:1:{i:0;s:10:"3565610959";}'
-author:
-  - Marc LaFleur
-post_date:
-  - 2013-11-15 09:43:16
-post_excerpt:
-  - >
-    Part of a series covering Windows Client development, we continue to work on RMV
-    Awesome – an ironically named Modern
-    UI application for keeping tabs on the Massachusetts Registry of Motor
-    Vehicles.
-In this article we’ll bring
-    our awesomeness to Windows Phone 8
-permalink:
-  - /moving-to-windows-phone-8/
 ---
 <span style="font-size: 8pt;">NOTE: This is part of a series covering Windows Client development.
 Our sample application is RMV Awesome, an awesomely named Modern UI application for keeping tabs on the Massachusetts Registry of Motor Vehicles wait times.
 In this article we'll bring our sample application to Windows Phone 8.
 </span>